douaeelh2/Java-Doc/README.md

     }
 ```

-### 8. Static & Final
+### 8. Static
-   **Static**
    - `Static Variables (Attributes): ` When a variable is declared as static within a class, it means that the variable belongs to the class itself rather than to any instance of the class.
 There will be only one copy of a static variable regardless of how many instances of the class are created.

   ```java
       public class MyClass {